 Hyundai Kona Electric running costs

-However, the if estimated pricing for the forthcoming Kia e-Niro (which gets the same 64kWh battery and a 301 mile range) is correct, the Kia could make the Hyundai look a bit expensive as it's set to cost some £2000 less if you factor in the e-Niro's generous equipment.
+However, the Kia e-Niro (which gets the same 64kWh battery and range) makes the Hyundai look a bit expensive if you factor in the e-Niro's generous equipment.

 Still, the Kia doesn't offer the option of the smaller battery that the Kona gets, and it’s not as though the Kona is poorly equipped or requires a lot of options ticking.
 In fact, the Kona Electric is well equipped at all price points, and there’s not much else you can spend money on – apart from nearly £600 for metallic or pearl paint, and a little over £400 for a funky two-tone roof.

 Hyundai Kona Electric insurance group